Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces

-{\bf Notations and conventions:} Throughout this article we work over a subcategory of $\CC$-algebras with $\CC$-algebra homomorphisms (typically locally convex algebras or $\sC$-algebras), although many discussions make sense much more generally.
-Unless otherwise stated, all spaces are assumed to be Hausdorff and all function algebras on spaces are assumed to be complex valued.
-All topological and bornological vector spaces are assumed to be complete.
+{\bf Conventions:} Throughout this article we work over a subcategory of $\CC$-algebras with $\CC$-algebra homomorphisms (typically locally convex algebras or $\sC$-algebras), although many discussions make sense much more generally.
+Unless otherwise stated, all spaces are assumed to be (completely) Hausdorff and topological or bornological vector spaces are assumed to be complete.
+Adding a separability condition on a commutative $C^*$-algebra amounts to imposing a metrizability condition on the corresponding space.

+{\bf Terminology:} The periodic cyclic homology valued $\K$-theoretic Chern--Connes character is also known as the Connes--Karoubi character in the literature due to Karoubi's contribution to this topic \cite{Kar}.
+In order to avoid confusion, we stick to the original terminology in the bivariant situation developed by Cuntz.

-{\bf Acknowledgements:} The author is extremely grateful to P. Hekmati and V. Mathai for several fruitful discussions on twisted $\K$-theory.
-The author also wishes to thank J. Cuntz for some helpful email correspondences regarding bivariant $\K$-theory.
-Finally the author would like to thank M. Khalkhali and J. Mickelsson for their comments on an earlier draft of the paper.
+{\bf Acknowledgements:} The author is extremely grateful to J. Cuntz and R. Meyer for some invaluable email correspondences regarding bivariant $\K$-theory and local cyclic (co)homology respectively.
+The author is indebted to N. C. Phillips for patiently explaining several technical issues about pro $C^*$-algebras.
+The author also wishes to thank R. Gopakumar, P. Hekmati and V. Mathai for some discussions regarding twisted $\K$-theory.
+The author would also like to thank M. Khalkhali, M. Marcolli and J. Mickelsson for their helpful comments.
+Finally the author expresses his gratitude towards the anonymous referee(s) for pointing out a gap in an earlier version of the paper and suggesting several improvements.